06Anirudh24/06Anirudh24.github.io/projects.markdown

 </style>

 <div style="text-align: justify;">
-<b>Research Interests:</b>
+<b>Research Interests:</b> <br>
-  1. Natural Language Processing - factuality and hallucination of large language models (LLMs), personalization of LLMs, investigating the multilingual and multimodal capabilities of LLMs.
+  1. Natural Language Processing - factuality and hallucination of large language models (LLMs), personalization of LLMs, investigating the multilingual and multimodal capabilities of LLMs. <br>
   2. Application of Natural Language Processing and Computer Vision in medicine (such as medical image analysis, autism detection, and psychological testing).
 </div>
 <br>